josephf123/josephf123.github.io/_posts/2024-06-28-touch-grass.md

 To play the game, you have to buy a physical device, the device will then wait until you are at a Telstra Wi-Fi hotspot and ping my server to know that you have reached one.
 You will receive a notification from the web app on your phone which will then allow you to confirm that you are actually there, gaining you points.

 This post will be a deep dive in the technical engineering effort of making this project, including the fine grained details of the wifi handshake as well as how I implemented the technology stack.
+This post is targeted to a more technical audience, you have been warned!

-# Working with Wi-Fi
+## Working with Wi-Fi

 The initial investigation began by understanding the mechanism of how you connect to the hotspot.
 I have one near where I live so I was able to do some field testing.
 The Telstra Wi-Fi hotspot has a captive portal that initially opens up when connecting to the access point, on the captive portal you must agree to the terms and conditions and then you have Wi-Fi.
-To understand how I could connect using my Raspberry Pi to the Wi-Fi I needed to understand how this captive portal works.
+To understand how I could connect my Raspberry Pi to the Wi-Fi I needed to understand how this captive portal works.
 Using tools like Burp Suite and the web developer tools on the browser allowed me to understand a bit better what was going on under the hood.

 What happens when you don't agree to the terms and conditions?
 [Captive portals](https://en.wikipedia.org/wiki/Captive_portal) work by redirecting all traffic from the access point if they see that the client is not authenticated, the main way they do this is through the MAC address.
 If the client is not authenticated, they either intercept web traffic and return a 302 redirect or they use a DNS server to route all unautheticated requests to their captive portal[^1].
 In this case, I believe it uses a 302 redirect because when I curl any site (without going through portal) I get a 302